OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Sometimes a vacation rental doesn’t cut it.
-For those looking for an extra bit of style, these boutique hotels in Vancouver are experts in welcoming guests to the West Coast.
-Whether visitors want spectacular views, a central location or a rich history of famous guests, each of these boutique hotels will show a different side of the city.
+For those looking for an extra bit of style, these boutique hotels in Vancouver are experts in welcoming guests to Canada’s west coast.
+Whether you want spectacular views, a central location or a rich history of famous guests, each of these boutique hotels in Vancouver will show a different side of the city.

 For those all about location, the Times Square Suites Hotel is ideal.
-Located in the West End, the trendy neighborhood between Downtown and English Bay, the hotel is within walking distance of local cafés, such as Milano and Breka Bakery, and the neighborhood’s tastiest ramen at Ramen Danbo and sushi at Momo Sushi.
-Best of all, its rooms have stunning views of Stanley Park, Vancouver’s evergreen-filled 1,000-acre (405-hectare) public park.
+Located in the West End, the trendy neighborhood between downtown and English Bay, the hotel is within walking distance of local cafes, such as Milano and Breka Bakery, and the neighborhood’s tastiest ramen at Ramen Danbo and sushi at Momo Sushi.
+Best of all, its rooms have stunning views of Stanley Park, Vancouver’s evergreen-filled 405ha (1,000-acre) public park.
 Its rooftop also offers panoramic mountain views.

 Just across the Vancouver Harbour, Pinnacle Hotel is in Lonsdale Quay, which has easy access to North Vancouver’s epic parks, such as Lynn Valley and Capilano Suspension Bridge Park.
 The rooms have cozy spaces with views of the harbor or the mountains.
-Plus, the hotel offers complimentary bicycle rentals to explore the natural surroundings.
+There’s also a 25m (82ft) pool, jacuzzi, sauna and fitness studio, plus, the hotel offers complimentary bicycle rentals to explore the natural surroundings.

-Visitors to Vancouver can’t miss this new hotel on Granville Street.
-Painted in hot pink, Hotel Belmont is the most distinct Downtown hotel.
+You can’t miss this hotel facing onto Granville Street.
+Painted in hot pink, Hotel Belmont is the most distinct downtown hotel.
 There’s no better place to stay for nightlife, as the city’s best clubs and venues are only steps away.
-However, guests don’t even have to leave the hotel for a good time.
-They only have to head down to The Basement, the hotel’s underground bar that has a dance floor, cocktails on tap and arcade games.
+However, you don’t even have to leave the hotel for a good time.
+Head down to The Basement, the hotel’s underground bar that has a dance floor, cocktails on tap and arcade games.

 If the mountains are calling, then it’s best to stay at a hotel on the North Shore.
 Nestled right along the Vancouver Harbour, the Lonsdale Quay Hotel has the perfect combination of nature and city.
 Travelers can easily explore one of the best markets at the Quay and then spend an afternoon exploring the trails around Mount Seymour or Grouse Mountain.

 The only hotel on Granville Island, this is a prime spot for enjoying theatre, comedy shows, diverse cuisine and natural beauty.
 The nearby market serves up fresh produce and enough sugary treats to soothe any sweet tooth.
-The local ferries also make it easy to get to Downtown attractions, such as Kitsilano and Science World.
-Many of the hotel rooms feature balconies with waterside views of Downtown and the mountains.
+The local ferries also make it easy to get to downtown attractions, such as Science World and the Kitsilano neighborhood.
+Many of the hotel rooms feature balconies with waterside views of downtown and the mountains.